iramnaaz/hw4-svm/problems.md

 ###### Note: You will have to do 180 trials.
 If each trial takes 2 minutes, you will need to dedicate 6 hours to these experiments.

 ###### Note: There is a tutorial about running python code in parallel included in this repo.
-Use what you've learned there in your experiments; it will make things much quicker for you!
+Though it is not required, it will make running your experiments much quicker!
 Look for it here: `code/parallel_tutorial.py`.

 9. (0.5 point) Create a table with 3 rows (1 kernel per row) and 3 columns (the 3 slack settings).
 Rows and columns should be clearly labeled.
 For each condition (combination of slack and kernel), show the following 3 values: the testing error measure **e**, the standard deviation of the error **std** and the number of trials **n**, written in the format: **e(std),n**.